Juan Pablo Montoya: Junior racing career

-For 1997, he wanted to move to the International F3000 Championship—Formula One's (F1) feeder series— and accepted an offer from team owner Helmut Marko to drive for his RSM Marko squad in F3000 after budgetary issues stopped Super Nova Racing owner David Sears from signing him.
-Marko advised Montoya to eat healthily and exercise more in order to boost his performance and handle heavier cars better, but he was hesitant and occasionally fell behind owing to a lack of mental fortitude.
-He won three races driving the Lola T96/50-Zytek car at the Pau Grand Prix, the A1-Ring and the Circuito de Jerez and took two pole positions.
-Montoya made errors that lost him two race victories, and was mathematically eliminated from championship contention after finishing third in the season's penultimate round at Mugello Circuit, which Ricardo Zonta won.
+In 1997, Montoya wanted to move to the International F3000 Championship—Formula One's (F1) feeder series— and accepted an offer from team owner Helmut Marko to drive for his RSM Marko squad in F3000 after budgetary issues stopped Super Nova Racing owner David Sears from signing him.
+Marko advised Montoya to eat healthily and exercise more in order to boost his performance and be able to handle heavier cars, but he was hesitant and occasionally fell behind due to a lack of mental tenacity.
+He won three races driving the Lola T96/50-Zytek car at the Pau Grand Prix, the A1-Ring, and the Circuito de Jerez, and took two pole positions.
+Montoya made errors that cost him two victories, and was mathematically eliminated from championship contention after finishing third in the season's penultimate round at Mugello Circuit, which Ricardo Zonta won.
 He was second in the Drivers' Championship with 37.5 points and was the series' highest-placed rookie.
 Outside of F3000, Montoya won the 6 Hours of Bogotá for the third time, alongside Cortés and Guzmán.

-In November 1997, Williams Grand Prix Engineering team owner Frank Williams invited him to a shootout between Soheil Ayari, Nicolas Minassian and Max Wilson at the Circuit de Catalunya to decide who would be its F1 test driver.
-He got the role and covered 5,000 mi in 1998 as well as studying telemetry for drivers Heinz-Harald Frentzen and Jacques Villeneuve.
+In November 1997, Williams Grand Prix Engineering team owner Frank Williams invited Montoya to a shootout between Soheil Ayari, Nicolas Minassian and Max Wilson at the Circuit de Catalunya to decide who would be its F1 test driver.
+Montoya won the role and covered 5,000 mi in 1998 as well as studying telemetry for drivers Heinz-Harald Frentzen and Jacques Villeneuve.
 Montoya joined Super Nova Racing for the 1998 International F3000 Championship after a character clash with Marko and declined Marko's offer to become his manager, who paid Sears for Montoya to race at Super Nova.
 During a season-long rivalry with West Competition Team driver Nick Heidfeld, he won four races (at Catalunya, Silverstone, Pau and the Autodromo di Pergusa), took nine podium finishes and seven pole positions.
 Montoya won the championship by finishing third in the season finale at the Nürburgring and ended the 12-race season with 65 points.